How to create a prompt

 Test multiple scenarios or input variations to ensure the prompt works consistently.

-Based on testing, return to the configuration panel to make further adjustments.
+Based on the testing results, return to the configuration panel to make further adjustments.

 After making changes, republish the prompt and retest until the desired performance is achieved.